-The capacity to generate large amounts of image data creates the need of ways to store it.
+Large amounts of image data creates the need of ways to store it.
 An optimal soultion for this is to reposite your data in existing databases that are dedicated for longevity and are connected to global diversity initiatives.
 The citizen-science gallery of Nordic Microalgae (NuA) is such a repository.
-This concept has been made possible through collaborations with the local online resource Nordic Microalgae, being maintained by Swedish Meteorological and Hydrological Institute (SMHI) and Swedish Biodiversity Data Infrastructure (SBDI).
-In turn, SBDI is a part of the Global Biodiversity Information Facility (GBIF), making sure the collected data ends up affiliated with the most relevant repositories.
+This repository is being maintained by Swedish Meteorological and Hydrological Institute (SMHI) and Swedish Biodiversity Data Infrastructure (SBDI).
+In turn, SBDI is a part of the Global Biodiversity Information Facility (GBIF), making sure the collected data ends up in relevant repositories.
 Here is a simplified user manual describing how to upload images to NuA.
+Artportalen is another great repository for environmental data collected in Sweden. iNaturalist is a global repository containing findings from all around the planet.

 This webpage, with all its contents, is to be considered under contruction and not a final product.